orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/user-manual/content-management/drafts.md

 ---
+description: Drafts allow you to work on pages with the confidence that they won't be published.
+You can even set publish and expiry dates for ephemeral pages.
 ---

 Drafts are pages that are not yet ready to be published or were intended to be accessible only for a limited time and